jonnor/ESC-CNN-microcontroller/report/report.md

 Commonly used Data Augmentation for audio/ESC
 -->

-Access to labeled samples is often a limited, because it is expensive to aquire.
+Access to labeled samples is often a limited, because it is expensive to acquire.
 This can be a limiting factor for reaching good performance using supervised machine learning.

 Data Augmentation is a way to synthetically generate new labeled samples from existing ones,